 Trauma is a fact of life for millions of people, men and women alike.
 However, men and women experience trauma a bit differently.
 Male trauma is similar to female trauma in terms of many of the causes and symptoms.
-But differences in physiology, men’s role in society and gender politics all combine to make the male trauma experience different in ways.
-Join Promises Brazos Valley as we look at male trauma and where helping men heal fits in the addiction treatment puzzle.
+But differences in physiology, men’s role in society, and gender politics all combine to make the male trauma experience different in various ways.

 What Are Some Symptoms and Signs of Male Trauma?